Barrow Island (Western Australia): Environment

 Barrow Island is noted for its flat spinifex grasslands spotted with termite mounds.
 While the main feature of Barrow Island's geography is the undulating limestone uplands, the island is surrounded by a mixture of sandy beaches and rocky shores, low cliffs, dunes, salt flats, and reefs.

 Due to its isolation from mainland Australia and protection afforded under its statutory status, Barrow Island is one of the most important conservation reserves in Western Australia.
 It is an "A-class" reserve, the highest level of conservation protection available for Crown land in Australia.
 Once a national park or class A nature reserve is made, mining leases and general purpose leases cannot be granted over them without the consent of both Houses of Parliament, and actual mining cannot take place within them without specific permission of the Minister for Environment.
-This occurred in 2003, when a portion of the reserve was excised in order to facilitate the Gorgon gas development program.
+This occurred in 2003, when a portion of the reserve was excised to facilitate the Gorgon gas project.

 The island is known for its diversity of mammalian fauna, including several species now extinct or greatly reduced on mainland Australia.
 Thirteen mammal species exist on the island, including the spectacled hare-wallaby, burrowing bettong, golden bandicoot, black-flanked rock-wallaby, Barrow Island euro and Barrow Island mouse (Pseudomys nanus ferculinus).
 The island is also home to 43 species of terrestrial reptiles including a variety of dragons, legless lizards, geckos, skinks, snakes and monitors.
 The most recognisable of these is probably the perentie, Australia's biggest lizard and the island's top predator.
 The island represents important turtle nesting habitat for the green turtle and flatback sea turtle.

 Some exotic species exist on the island (e.g. the American cockroach) but the island fauna is largely intact.
-Black rats (Rattus rattus) were discovered to have established in 1990, but were eradicated by the Department of Parks and Wildlife (then CALM).
+Black rats (Rattus rattus) were discovered to have established in 1990, but were eradicated by the Department of Conservation and Land Management.
 Current threats include invasive species (including weeds, feral cats, common house gecko, etc.) establishing on the island, clearing for development, fire and disease.

 Limestone caves on Barrow Island support subterranean ecological communities.
 These include endemic and vulnerable species.
-Invertebrate species include Stygofauna, amphipod crustaceans, of Nedsia, Liagoceradocus and other genera.
-These mostly inhabit an anchialine system, a 'lens' of fresh water above the saline ground water, which they share with cave fish species such as the blind cave eel (Ophisternon candidum), and two blind cave gudgeons, Milyeringa veritas and Milyeringa justitia.
+Invertebrate species include stygofauna, amphipod crustaceans, of Nedsia, Liagoceradocus and other genera.
+These mostly inhabit an anchialine system, a "lens" of fresh water above the saline ground water, which they share with cave fish species such as the blind cave eel (Ophisternon candidum), and two blind cave gudgeons, Milyeringa veritas and Milyeringa justitia.
 Troglofauna have also been discovered within the cave systems; these include the schizomid Draculoides bramstokeri and perhaps the only troglobitic reptile—Anilios longissimus.
 Hydrogen sulphide produced by the "Barrow fault" may sustain this diverse community through chemoautotrophic energy production.